Protective Orders – Learn Your Rights

 What You Should Know

-- Interfering with your children
+- Harming, threatening or interfering with your children

 - Coming within a specified distance from your home, place of employment or school

-- Destroying, giving or selling certain property
+- Destroying, hiding, or selling certain property

-- Remaining in a residence that he or she does not own
+- Remaining in a residence

 - Threatening or abusing a pet